Taimoor10/Projects-Repository/Thesis/Frontend/adappt/Readme.md

 ## Functionality:

-  Follow the instructions below in case of a certain issue or warning
+  Follow the instructions below in case of a certain issue or warning.

         1) In case of any error or warning as such "disconnected from the Metro server" in application during interaction, touch 3 fingers simultaneously on mobile screen or shake the device to open developer menu.
 Select "Reload" to restart the application.